KamilaSemotanova/czech-parties/README.md

 # czech-parties

-Web for czech parties
+-- IN PROGRESS --

 Repository for web for czech parties.
+Order placed by BoomEvents for their customer.

+Design created by graphics.